 How you can help Baby feel less stressed

 - Stay positive!
-Talk about all of the fun things that will happen at your little one’s visit to see his healthcare provider.
+Talk about all of the fun things that will happen at your little one’s visit to see her healthcare provider.
 Is there a fish tank in the waiting room?
 Some cool toys and books that you don’t have at home?
 You can even get excited about what might bookend your visit—do you get to walk past a park on your way there or will you grab some lunch on the way home?
 Talk about this in advance of the visit and point out all these exciting things while you’re there.
-And don’t forget to talk about how visiting the provider helps to keep him healthy and strong.
+And don’t forget to talk about how visiting the provider helps to keep her healthy and strong.
 All of this can help Baby build positive associations with provider visits.

 - Be honest.
-Speak honestly about what happens at a visit to see his provider, which may sometimes include getting shots.
+Speak honestly about what happens at a visit to see her provider, which may sometimes include getting shots.
 It’s especially great to do this as you play pretend together.
 Improvise with whatever you have on hand — a crayon can easily be a pretend needle.
 When you give your child a ‘shot,’ tell them that they’ll feel a quick pinch from the needle, but that it will be over quickly and then they should feel just fine.
 And be sure to take turns and have them give you a ‘shot’ too—after the quick pinch give them a smile and let them know you feel okay!